Mary Washington Asparagus (Heirloom)

 Heirloom - 1900

 The Mary and Martha Washington varieties of asparagus were developed around 1900 for greater disease resistance.
 From the 1930 DM Ferry seed catalog: “A vigorous growing and productive asparagus bred to resist the disease known as Asparagus Rust.
-Mary is a selection from Martha and is earlier and more robust.”
+The Mary Washington Asparagus is a selection from Martha and is earlier and more robust.”
 Zone 3-8.
-25 seeds.

-Harvest- ready for harvest in 3-4 years, may selectively pick a few spears during the third year.
+Harvest: Ready for harvest in 3-4 years, may selectively pick a few spears during the second-third year.

-Tips- Plant into fertile soil with lots of organic matter and 1 inch of water per week.
+Tips: The Mary Washington Asparagus should be planted in fertile soil, amended with compost or well rotted manure and kept well watered.
 Keep weeded as asparagus doesn't compete well with weeds.
 Cut the fern- like growth to the ground when it becomes yellow and mulch with compost in fall.